When It's Not Breast Cancer: All About Benign Breast Disease

 • Pseudoangiomatous Stromal Hyperplasia (PASH): benign mass caused by overgrowth of cells.
 PASH typically does not require treatment unless it forms a large and uncomfortable lump.

-• Phyllodes tumors: rare tumors that grow quickly in the breast’s connective tissues.
+• Phyllodes tumors: rare tumors that grow in the breast’s connective tissues.
 Typically benign, but some can be malignant.
-Often occur in women in their 40s.

 When to See a Healthcare Provider for Breast Concerns